mm2J/RepGCN/README.md

 # RepGCN
-A Lightweight Framework for Skeleton-Based Gait Recognition with Novel Graph Convolution Network
+A Lightweight Framework for Skeleton-Based Gait Recognition with Novel Graph Convolution Network.
+(Submitted TCSVT)